sathishmanohar/Ubuntu-Settings/README.md

 `git init`

-Now Pull from the repo url to the new repo, creatd at your home directory
+Now Pull from the repo url to the new repo, created at your home directory

-`git pull git@github.com:sathishmanohar/Ubuntu-Settings.git`
+    git remote add origin git://github.com/sathishmanohar/Ubuntu-Settings.git
+    git pull origin master

 Now I know having your home directory as a git repository is annoying So, I generally rename the .git directory to temperorily get rid of git